Minority representation and fairness in network ranking: An application to school contact diary data: Analysis of high school contact data

-To correct for systematic bias, we apply our parametric approach to an uncorrected ranking based on in-degrees.
-Figure \ref{fig:proportion_females_rho} presents the proportion of female under different methods, where the red curve represents the corrected proportion of females, illustrating how the adjustment brings the representation in line with the estimated construct model.
-Leveraging replication from the directed diary data, we can perform a principled ranking correction without assuming WYSIWYG or WAE.
+To correct for systematic bias, we apply our parametric approach to compute a corrected node ranking based on in-degrees.
+Figure \ref{fig:proportion_females_rho} presents the proportion of females under different methods, where the red curve represents the target representation profile of females.
+Leveraging replication from the directed diary-based network, we can perform a principled ranking correction without assuming WYSIWYG or WAE.
 For instance, in the empirical ranking, only one of the top-10 students is female.
-In contrast, our bias-corrected ranking includes four female students among the top-10, demonstrating a notable shift in representation after accounting for recall bias.
+In contrast, our corrected ranking includes four female students among the top-10, demonstrating a notable shift in representation after accounting for recall bias.
 A detailed comparison of the top-10 students before and after correction, including their IDs and genders, is provided in Table~\ref{tab:top10_comparison}.
 Note that some reordering among male students arises from ties in in-degree, which are broken randomly under both the empirical and corrected rankings.